-Responding to social issues locally means the response can be tailored to the specific needs and underlying causes in each location.
-This means decisions are made by those who best understand the individual, family and local circumstances.
+Responding to social issues locally means the response can be tailored to specific needs and underlying causes in each location.
+Decisions are made by those who best understand the individual, family and local circumstances.

 PBIs will provide the tools for communities to identify where their investments will have the most impact.
 This means making informed decisions that:

 - draw on data and evidence to better understand the outcomes and resourcing required for the local population

 - combine this with local intelligence and engagement to make evidence-based decisions about services and interventions that deliver better outcomes for the local population